sftcd/openssl/esnistuff/design.md

 or take as a parameter a value of that type.
 Function names with a lowercase esni substring do not.
 (This seems to be an OpenSSL convention.)

-	- Playing with printing inside ``tls_parse_ctos_esni`` seems to confirm that.
-Still need to figure memory management as I muck about there.
 - There's another test script [doit.sh](https://github.com/sftcd/openssl/blob/master/esnistuff/doit.sh)
-that runs a standalone test application ([esnimain.c](https://github.com/sftcd/openssl/blob/master/esnistuff/esnimain.c)) which just tests the ESNI APIs directly.
+that runs a standalone test application ([esnimain.c](https://github.com/sftcd/openssl/blob/master/esnistuff/esnimain.c)) which just tests the client-side ESNI APIs directly.
 That should become some kind of unit test in the main build, and needs error cases added.

 ### Server-side